ecelg/IRIS-SQLCloud-connect-by-pyodbc-with-UI/README.md

 #### Step2.
 Table creating and sample data uploading

-1. Input the Name of the table you are going to create
+1. Input the Name of the table you are going to create (recommend "Patient" if you don't want to modify the code in Step 3)
 2. Click the Open button to import a .csv file
 3. A Create table script will be generated, you may modify it before clicking the Create Table button to create
 4. Click the Create Table button to create a table